instrumentofdarkness/React_useState/README.md

 # React hook - useState

-useState is a React Hook that lets you add a state variable to your component.
+useState is a React hook that lets you add a state variable to your component.

 const [state, setState] = useState(initialState);